cscwcu/workshops/python/03_scikit-learn.md

 6. Navigate into the `my-github-repo` directory.
 Notice that there is a `README.md` file in the directory.
 This is the file that was created when you initialized the repository on GitHub.
 7. Try making some changes to the `README.md` file, adding the changes to the staging area, committing the changes, and pushing them to GitHub.

-Congratulations!
+Congratualtions!
 You've created a new repository on GitHub and cloned it to your local machine.

 [Next: Collaborating with others on GitHub](04_collaborating_with_others.md)